listx/listx_blog/post/2015-02-27-removing-modulo-bias-redux.md

 ```

 .
-So, `some_rng()` has 8 possible unique values, 0 through 11.
+So, `some_rng()` has 12 possible unique values, 0 through 11.
-If our bound was `4`, then doing `r % bound` is perfectly fine, because we can chop the RNG range into two equal parts of length 4 each, like this:
+If our bound was `4`, then doing `r % bound` is perfectly fine, because we can chop the RNG range into three equal parts of length 4 each, like this:

 ```